 Let’s begin with agreeing on one salient point.
 The kinetic energy that accompanies your becoming a leader can be exhilarating!
 Successful leaders have an instinctual desire to help others.
 To set the table for others to succeed is rewarding in and of itself.
 Being promoted to a position of leadership is a great honor.

-The first caveman who brought fire to his clan likely took the time to give himself a pat on the back during a quiet moment as everyone slept warm and comfortable.
+The first caveman who brought fire to his clan likely took the time to give himself a pat on the back during a quiet moment as everyone enjoyed the warmth and comfort of his gift.

 When asked to expand my role as Director of Fundraising / Marketing to Interim Executive Director at a small not- for-profit agency that had been deep in crisis, a part of me was thinking, “No way!” but the leader inside of me was thinking, “Yes, of course!”.
 I had only been with the agency for 8 months but I wanted to bring fire to my clan no matter how unwelcoming the team was to my promotion.